 Employees and companies don’t want to spend additional time getting certifications.
 With online training, it’s possible to reduce the overall time investment to as little as one hour.

 Because there’s no reason to pay for an instructor, online operator training is more cost-effective.

 Trainees get to work at their own pace.
 All that’s needed is a computer or other Internet-connected device.
 It’s possible to get a certification from anywhere.

 Prior to having access to online courses, attendees needed to find a local class to visit.
 This often required waiting for the right time to attend.
-With online training, certification can occur at any time that works best, other than the necessary on-job portion.
+With online training, forklift certification can occur at any time that works best, other than the necessary on-the-job portion.

 Online certification is just as compliant as in-class training.
 It’s designed to align with OSHA forklift standards.

 Get Your Forklift Certification Online

 Whether you are an employee or employer, it’s time to shift your forklift certifications to the online platform.
 With this setup, you save time, reduce costs and maximize flexibility.
 Stay safe and compliant with OSHA regulations while taking your business to the next level.